Kotti/kotti_user_manual/docs/example/example.rst

 Preliminary Tasks
 =================

-Kotti creates a default front page with general information about Kotti itself, and it adds a single document called "About" that has a photograph of airplanes and placeholder text.
+The default installation of a Kotti website has a front page with general information about Kotti itself, and a single document called "About" that has a photograph of airplanes and placeholder text.
+You will likely see some "starter" example content of some sort when your site is created.
+We'll go throught this example for the absolute default case.

 Both the front page and the "About" page need to be changed for a new website.
-Someone may have already set up your site, or you may be part of a larger organization where you work on just one part of a large site, but as we go through this user manual, we'll work as if you are starting with your own new website for a fruit stand.
+Someone may have already set up your site, or you may be part of a larger organization where you work on just one part of a large site, but as we go through this user manual, we'll work as if you are starting with your own new website for the fruit stand as the sole user, the Admin user.

 We will replace the default "About" page with information about the fruit stand offerings and schedule, and we will put introductory information on the front